-Nuclear: serious accidents of reactors with water of production of electricity.
+Nuclear: serious accidents involving water reactors for producing electricity.
 IRSN publication, 12/2008. .pdf 53 pages

 1 / Introduction